mikewest/internetdrafts/prefixed-cookies/draft.md

 11. If the `cookie-name` begins with the string "$Origin-", then:

-    1. If the `scheme` component of the `request-uri` is "HTTPS", and the cookie's `secure-only-flag` is `false`, abort these steps and ignore the cookie entirely.
+    1. If the `scheme` component of the `request-uri` denotes a "secure" protocol (as determined by the user agent), and the cookie's `secure-only-flag` is `false`, abort these steps and ignore the cookie entirely.

     2. If the cookie's `host-only-flag` is `false`, abort these steps and ignore the cookie entirely.

+    3. If the cookie's `path` is not "/", abort these steps and ignore the cookie entirely.

 12. If the `cookie-name` begins with the string "$Secure-", and the cookie's `secure-only-flag` is `false`, abort these steps and ignore the cookie